mdedwards/slippery-chicken/readme.md

 was the first algorithmic composition system I used when I was starting out in computer music way back in the early 90s.
 Slippery chicken takes all of its MIDI file reading and writing routines from CM as well as pitch and tuning notation.
+  - and of course thanks to Orm Finnendahl for making the last Common Lisp version of CM available on GitHub.
 - Thanks to Sean Reed who did a lot of the original documentation---in the form of [the website](https://michael-edwards.org/sc) and the [inline code documentation](https://michael-edwards.org/sc/robodoc/toc_index.html), as well